For the most variety of paints, about 300 degrees is the limit – beyond which they may fail to provide the desirable

 The paint itself comes in different colors, mostly black, silver, grey, gold, white, orange, and red oxide.

 Rust-oleum, Krylon, Vitcas, Behr, and Dulux are the most popular brands that manufacture these types of paints.

 11 Most Common Applications of Heat Resistant Paints

-Now when you know about what the heat resistant paints are exactly, you may be keen to know what are the most common places to apply heat resistant coatings?
+Now when you know what the heat resistant paints are exactly, you may be keen to know what are the most common places to apply heat resistant coatings?

 Let’s check them out…

 The combination of heat and moisture makes boilers an obvious subject for heat-resistant paint.

-By covering the metal parts in the boilers and water tanks, the heat and water-resistant paint also reduce the chances of corrosion from forming.
+By covering the metal parts in the boilers and water tanks, the heat and water-resistant paint also reduce the chances of corrosion forming.

 Because most of the heat from fireplaces moves through the chimney, they are subject to more intense heat as compared to the rooms in which the fireplaces sit.

-In fact, heat-resistant paint is used to lower the chances of fires that can be generated from the buildup of soot and debris inside the chimney that is located at your rooftop or terrace.
+In fact, heat-resistant paint is used to lower the chances of fires that can be generated from the buildup of soot and debris inside the chimney that is located on your rooftop or terrace.

 3- Exhaust & Transmission Systems: